Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

-For being such a prized cut of beef, Filet Mignon is fairly versatile in the ways it can be cooked.
+For such a prized cut of beef, Filet Mignon is pretty versatile in how it can be cooked.

-The end goal is always to shoot for medium rare but that can be achieved on the grill, in the oven, on a skillet, and definitely with a sous vide.
+The end goal is always medium rare, which can be achieved with a grill, in an oven, in a skillet, and definitely, in a sous vide bath.

 If you can keep the internal temperatures in check, your filet mignon will turn out beautifully.